- Your purpose

 Think of the bookstores, how many closed doors in the last 10 years, and think about taxis after Uber.

-Radical changes, things that we take today are realities introduced very recently, in relative terms.
+Radical changes, things that we take for granted today are realities introduced very recently, in relative terms.

 The marketing strategy that last year was perfect today starts to lose its effectiveness.